 Survivors of domestic violence or sexual assault are often “over income” for income-based services despite the fact that their abuser keeps them from accessing any of income imputed to them.

-Veterans whose discharge is below a certain level—often correlated to the presence of PTSD or to unequal enforcement practices—are turned away from federal or state-funded veterans services even if they’ve deployed to combat.
+Veterans whose discharge is below a certain level—often correlated to the presence of PTSD or to unequal enforcement practices—are turned away from federal or state-funded veterans services even if they have been previously deployed to combat.

-Veterans’ families, who also bear intense burdens from military services, are rarely eligible for VA care.
+Veterans’ families, who also bear the intense burdens of military service, are rarely eligible for VA care.

 Undocumented persons are often excluded from services, and too many immigrants and refugees are made to feel unwelcome by small practices that add up to large barriers.